 *These plans, and all policies of the Odum School of Ecology, are in alignment with the mission and policies of the University of Georgia.
 The University of Georgia does not discriminate on the basis of race, color, religion, national origin, sex, age, veteran status or disability in employment, admission or access to its programs or activities.

-The purpose of the Diversity Committee is to facilitate the movement of the Odum School’s diversity and inclusion vision and strategic plans into action.
-By coordinating initiatives, providing resources and tracking progress, the committee aims to encourage each community member to play a positive role in creating a diverse, welcoming environment.
+The purpose of the Inclusive Excellence Committee is to facilitate the movement of the Odum School’s inclusive excellence plan into action.
+By coordinating initiatives, providing resources and tracking progress, the committee aims to encourage each community member to play a positive role in creating an inclusive, welcoming environment.

 2024-2025 Committee Members